Basra97/2420-Assignment-3/README.md

 ## Task 5: System Information Page

-1. Droplet IP Adress
+1. Droplet IP Address

-To find your droplet's IP adress, log into DigitalOcean and click the droplet section, then find your droplet and you will see your ip address.
+To find your droplet's IP address, log into DigitalOcean and click the droplet section, then find your droplet and you will see your ip address.

 2. Visiting the system information web server page.

-Go to your perferred browser and type.
+Go to your preferred browser and type.

 ```
 http://droplet-ip